Adam9488/0010Final/README.md

 # 0010Final

-## Team name: Extra
+## Team name:
+Extra

+## Group Members:
-## Adam Smith ads207@pitt.edu, David Pultynovich dzp7@pitt.edu
+Adam Smith ads207@pitt.edu, David Pultynovich dzp7@pitt.edu

-##
+## Notebooks:
+We combined our individual notebooks into one final notebook.
+We saved checkpoints of our individual notebooks with our respective names into a checkpoints folder

-## Canvas group number 38
+## Canvas group number:

-Description and Links to the datasets used
-A one sentence overview of your repository, meant for someone who is not familiar with the project
+38

+## Datasets:
+Our datasets are included in the github.

+## One Sentence Overview: